sjweeks/casinoGame/README.md

     - Implementing best practices across both of the games

 ## Initial walkthrough
-- dotnet run to start the
+- dotnet run to start the game.
+- The user will then be asked which game they would like to play, Roulette or BlackJack

 ## BlackJack Walkthrough
 - Initially the game will welcome you and ask you to input your name